mojule/schema-to-form-elements/README.md

 - ❌ oneOf
 - ❌ not

-todo: support `anyOf`/`oneOf` - possibly `not` in some situations - `allOf` is not possible without making some opiniated decisions about how it should work, see prior art in various npm modules that attempt this, they all do it differently
+todo: support `anyOf`/`oneOf`, these are easy via api/decorator similar to how `array` lists already work - possibly `not` in some situations - `allOf` is not possible without making some opiniated decisions about how it should work, see prior art in various npm modules that attempt this, they all do it differently.
+An inelegant solution would be to treat `allOf` the same way as an `array` tuple and let the consumer of the form data figure out what to do with it, makes for an ugly and cluttered form for the user however

 ### ❌ $ref

-You should resolve references first
+todo: full resolution eg with http and etc is beyond the scope of this package and there are plenty of good packages to handle this.
+A decorator/api that works with this package could be published as a separate module.

-todo: link to module for resolving - circular references can't be resolved when generating forms, but an api and decorator can be written that allow adding them tree-style without triggering an infinite loop
+Even so, `$ref` can be circular but again an api and decorator can be written that takes the required schema and allows adding them tree-style without triggering an infinite loop

+### ❌ definitions

+Essentially the same as `$ref`, pre-resolve them or create an external module to handle it

 ## Convenience Factories